 Kelly graduated from New Hampshire with a BS in Physical Education in 1990.

-Philadelphia Eagles running back LeSean McCoy runs for a 1-yard TD against the New Orleans Saints on Wild Card Weekend.
+Philadelphia Eagles running back LeSean McCoy runs in for a 1-yard touchdown.